"bantered" poems

 Frost is on the window.

-Scratch with your finger to see through.
+Scratch with your finger to try and see through.

 Delight in how it rolls under your nails before it melts.